aquaye11/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal converts a number from base 2 to base 10 and The number in base 2 is stored in the environment variable BINARY and scripts displaying the number in base 10, followed by a new line
 12-combinations that prints all possible combinations of two letters, except oo where Letters are lower cases, from a to z and One combination per line and The output should be alpha ordered, starting with aa and do not print oo and the script file contains maximum 64 characters
 13-print_float prints a number with two decimal places, followed by a new line where the number will be stored in the environment variable NUM
 100-decimal_to_hexadecimal converts a number from base 10 to base 16 and the number in base 10 is stored in the environment variable DECIMAL and the script should display the number in base 16, followed by a new line
+101-rot13 encodes and decodes text using the rot13 encryption and assumes ASCII characters